Chart Color Schemes

 Household Composition

-Hillston features high concentrations of group households and lone person households, with a lower-than-average median household size
+Hillston features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households constitute 64.7% of all households, including 24.6% couples with children, 28.8% couples without children, and 10.6% single parent families.
-Non-family households account for the remaining 35.3%, with lone person households at 29.9% and group households comprising 5.1%.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.6.
+Family households account for 64.7% of all households, including 24.6% couples with children, 28.8% couples without children, and 10.6% single parent families.
+Non-family households constitute the remaining 35.3%, with lone person households at 29.9% and group households comprising 5.1%.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households